longwave/p3/readme.txt

 == Changelog ==

 = 4.5.0 (18 March 2019) =
 * Optimize all post images for greater visibility on Pinterest (when [hover button](https://wp.me/p79IlF-gC) is enabled).
-This means you will not need to use any separate Pinterest plugins.
 * Czech language.

 = 4.4.1 (17 March 2019) =